po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

   2. Run the command `npx create-react-app 00-practice-app`.

-  3. After `create-react-app` has completed (which can take a few minutes), run the command `npm i bootstrap dotenv axios --save` to add dependencies that we will need in later activities.
+  3. After `create-react-app` has completed (which can take a few minutes), run the command `npm install bootstrap dotenv axios --save` to add dependencies that we will need in later activities.

   4. Copy the `/src` folder from `02-Stu_Create-React-App` and paste it into the root of `00-practice-app`.